bryankb10/open-source/Project.md

 2. Implementation:
    - Use the QR code generator which contains the url of the website
    - Use database mySQL to create the menus
-   - Use PHP to input the user’s name phone number, and line I
+   - Use PHP to input the user’s name phone number, and line ID